-A Guarantor is similar to a lease co-signer because they are jointly liable for fulfilling the required lease payments, but a guarantor is not expected or eligible to actually reside in the apartment along with the primary lessee.
+A guarantor is similar to a lease co-signer because they are jointly liable for fulfilling the required lease payments, but a guarantor is not expected or eligible to actually reside in the apartment along with the primary lessee.
+So what does a guarantor actually guarantee for a New York City apartment?ย

 The guarantor must make 80x the monthly income – they need to be twice as rich.
 That’s obvious, they also need to afford their own housing in addition to yours.

 The guarantor must be within the tri-state area.
-That is, the landlord wants to be able to sue and collect from the guarantor.
+Some landlords will accept a guarantor further away, and some may not care at all.
+However, the landlord wants to be able to sue and collect from the guarantor.
 In fact, the actual most significant guarantee is that you will be shamed and embarrassed if collections agents begin hounding your respectable, older relative.

 Finally, to prove you are actually a close relative or friend of this guarantor, the landlord puts them through all the same documentation requirements as you.
 That means your aunt or parents need to disclose their financials, something they probably haven’t done even to you!